-Welcome to another Sunday Sonnet newsletter but from a different email provider.
+Welcome to another Meditate or Die newsletter but from a different email provider.

 Since the last email, I’ve moved from Active Campaign to Convertkit, because, well, AC is double the price, has way more functionality than I need for my new businesses and projects (more on that below), and honestly a lot of the creators I admire use Convertkit.
 Social Proof works! 🙂

 This work I’ve been reading, Deep Work by Cal Newport.

 “To make the most out of your deep work sessions, build rituals of the same level of strictness and idiosyncrasy as the important thinkers mentioned previously.

 There’s a good reason for this mimicry.
 Great minds like Caro and Darwin didn’t deploy rituals to be weird; hey did so because success in their work depended on their ability to go deep, again and again—

 there’s no way to win a Pulitzer Prize or conceive a grand theory without pushing your brain to its limit.

 Their rituals minimized the friction in this transition to depth, allowing them to go deep more easily and stay in the state longer.
 If they had instead waited for inspiration to strike before settling into serious work, their accomplishments would likely have been greatly reduced.“

 A great book that has helped me feel less guilt about going deep for my new project (read below)

 This week marks the first week of what might be a year-long book project.